What’s the meaning of “Ittekimasu”(行ってきます)?

-Greetings play an important role in every different culture.
-I would say greetings are the connection between people.
-Either giving greetings or receiving the greetings from others can warm up my heart.
+Greetings play an important role in every culture.
+I would say that greetings are the link between people.
+Either giving greetings or receiving greetings from others can warm my heart.

-The Japanese for greeting is “aisatsu”, maybe many of you have already known some of the frequently used greeting phrases, such as “ohayou gozaimasu” or “konnichiwa”.
-However, “aisatsu” in Japan is not only about saying hello to others, more importantly, it is about showing your respect or politeness.
+The Japanese word for greeting is “aisatsu”, and many of you may already know some of the common greeting phrases such as “ohayou gozaimasu” or “konnichiwa”.
+However, in Japan, “aisatsu” is not just about saying hello, it is more about showing respect or politeness.

-Today, I am going to introduce a common fixed phrase that people use in everyday life ー “ittekimasu”.
+Today, we are going to introduce a common fixed phrase that people use in everyday life ー “ittekimasu”.

-In this article, you will learn about the meaning, pronunciation, when to use, and the response for “ittekimasu”.
-Lastly, there are two conversations in the end of the article!
+In this article, you will learn the meaning, pronunciation, when to use, and response for “ittekimasu”.
+Finally, there are two conversations at the end of the article!

-“Ittekimasu” is a phrase in formal present form, which usually written as “いってきます”, “行ってきます”, or “行って来ます” with kanji or only with hiragana.
+“Ittekimasu” is a phrase in the formal present tense, usually written as “いってきます”, “行ってきます”, or “行って来ます” with kanji or only with hiragana.

 The very first thing you need to know is that “ittekimasu” is used by the person who is leaving from a place.

-“Ittekimasu” can be literally translated into “I am leaving now, and I will be back.”
-The informal present form is 行ってくる(ittekuru), which is often used when people are talking to close friends and family members.
+“Ittekimasu” can be literally translated as “I am leaving now and will be back”.
+The informal present tense form is 行ってくる(ittekuru), which is often used when talking to close friends and family.

-While “ittekimasu” is used frequently to let your family know that you are leaving home for other places, of course, this phrase can be used when you are leaving from anywhere to other places as well.
-In this case, we can also consider the meaning of “ittekimasu” is similar to “see you later” in English.
+While “ittekimasu” is often used to let your family know that you are leaving home for other places, it can also be used when you are leaving from anywhere to other places.
+In this case, we can also consider that the meaning of “ittekimasu” is similar to “see you later” in English.

-Though we can easily translate the phrase literally into English, there are other meanings carried behind the words with the spirit of Japanese.
-Sometimes, except for simply informing the remaining people that you are going out, “ittekimasu” can also deliver one’s feeling with the messages such as “I’ll be back”, “wait for my return”, depending on situations.
+Although we can easily translate the phrase literally into English, there are other meanings behind the words with the spirit of the Japanese.
+Sometimes, apart from simply informing the people left behind that you are going out, “ittekimasu” can also convey your feelings with messages such as “I’ll be back”, “wait for my return”, depending on the situation.

-Let’s break the phrase into two parts, “itte” and “kimasu”, and check how this phrase is formed!
+Let’s break it down into two parts, “itte” and “kimasu”, and see how it’s formed!

-This part is originally come from a verb, 行く (iku), which 行って (itte) is the -て (te) form of the verb “iku”.
+This part originally comes from a verb, 行く (iku), which 行って (itte) is the -て (te) form of the verb “iku”.

-The basic definition of 行く (iku) is “to go”, and is used when you are talking about moving from one place to another.
-Since this is one of the first verbs to be taught to students who are learning Japanese, let’s check the common usages of this verb below.
+The basic definition of 行く (iku) is “to go” and is used when you are talking about moving from one place to another.
+Since this is one of the first verbs taught to students of Japanese, let’s look at the most common uses of this verb.

 JapaneseEnglish